jubenjum/mcr/readme.md

 ## Installation

-For installing the mcr package you will requiere a python 2.7 distribution in your system.
+For installing the mcr package you will require a python 2.7 distribution in your system.
 You can install *mcr* by selecting one of the following methods:

 ### Method 1: virtualenv + pip + setup